tbold5/Junk-Dunker/README.md

 We are a passionate team of 6 whose mission is to teach people about recyling and environmental problems

-# What is this app? 📡
+# What is our purpose? 📡

-This app's purpose is here:

 * Teach about environment
 * Universal color coded bins
 * Better recycling
-* something
+* Fun educational content
-* somethting else
+* For every age group

 # Requirements

 * Git version control
 * [Node.JS v8 min.](http://nodejs.org)
+* Firebase tools

 # Installation 📦

 ```
-npm start or firebase deploy
+firebase deploy
 ```

 # Configuration 🛠️

-1. do this
+1. If y
 2. then do this

 # Usage ⚡️